Legal representation of unaccompanied children

-The Asylum Act determines that all unaccompanied child asylum seekers and beneficiaries of international protection are entitled to legal representation.[1]
+The Asylum Act determines that all unaccompanied child asylum applicants and beneficiaries of international protection are entitled to legal representation.[1]
 Legal representation can be provided by an organisation and can take the form and modalities laid down in law,[2] such as those provided by the General Legal Regime of Civil Guardianship Act.[3]

 In practice, the legal representation of unaccompanied children has taken varying legal modalities in accordance with the General Legal Regime of Civil Guardianship Act and the Children and Youths at Risk Protection Act.[9]
 Its scope usually covers the representation of the child for all legal purposes, including the asylum procedure and reception conditions.[10]